bbc/radiodns-ruby/README.md

 ## Summary

 This Ruby Gem provides utilities for working with RadioDNS.
-It support service CNAME resolution from bearer parameters and application discovery, corresponding to [v0.6.1 of the RadioDNS spec](http://radiodns.org/wp-content/uploads/2009/03/rdns011.pdf).
+It supports service CNAME resolution from bearer parameters and application discovery, corresponding to [v0.6.1 of the RadioDNS spec](http://radiodns.org/wp-content/uploads/2009/03/rdns011.pdf).

 ## Installation